MS Biomedical Engineering Admits at UC Berkeley, Carnegie Mellon for Indian Applicant with Consulting Experience

 I was uncertain about the space I wanted to work in and wanted to explore management consulting.
 Given that consulting allows you to work across the spectrum of industry sectors, it was the right fit.
 Working at both Amrop and Bain & Co helped me realize my inclination towards Life Science & Healthcare, as I was always keen to know more in this space.
 The corporate jobs helped me grow as a professional, and develop vital soft skills and critical thinking.

 Advice for Biotechnology Graduates to make themselves more employable for jobs in other domains

 It’s important to realize which area one wants to work in and tailor their profile accordingly.
-I had equally invested myself to research and corporate work that enabled me to make a switch from non-technical profile to a technical course.
+I had equally invested myself in research and corporate work that enabled me to make a switch from a non-technical profile to a technical course.